brettz9/atyourcommand/README.md

 turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
 See also todo for WebAppFind
 re: possible command line syntax within filetypes.json.
-1. **Grab contents as text or HTML** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` (and enhanced further to support `:selected()`, `:checked()`, or such) to get back other than an HTML string?) along with page text, URL, etc.; note: this ability to specify selectors for output is potentially distinct from specifying contexts via selector
-    1. Option to supply prompt for selector or JS/jQuery eval at run-time
-1. Support **eval-able custom selector definition retrieval** for context determination (as with custom selector definitions for node retrieval).
 1. **Remote site supply of commands**
 	1. Way for websites to register commands or groups of commands upon user introspection and permission